Passing data to the process

 Mapping form data to BPMN process variables

 • External / UniFlow ID – the name of the variable in the BPMN process to which the data should go.
-This is exactly the name of the process variable visible in the process definition (e.g., in EximeeBPMS Modeler).
-In this column we therefore provide the target variable key.
+This is exactly the name of the process variable visible in the process definition (e.g. in EximeeBPMS Modeler).
+In this column, therefore, we provide the target variable key.

 • it will create process variables with the names given in the External ID,